-Dr. Michael Dutschke has been a policy advisor on the design and implementation of flexible compliance mechanisms in international climate policy since 1997, being observer at all relevant meetings of the Climate Convention.
+Dr. Michael Dutschke has been a policy advisor on the design and implementation of flexible compliance mechanisms in international climate policy since 1997, over a period of 15 years being an observer at all relevant meetings of the Climate Convention.

-Before founding his company biocarbon economics in 2007, he worked at the Hamburg Institute of International Economics, for GFA Envest, and at the University of Sao Paulo, Brazil.
+Before founding his company biocarbon economics in 2007, he worked at the Hamburg Institute of International Economics, for GFA Envest GmbH, and at the University of Sao Paulo, Brazil.

 Michael’s focus is on policy development, capacity and institution building and project implementation for climate and development in land use and biomass energy.